 You don't need an authorization for routine outpatient behavioral health care with a plan-affiliated provider.
-An authorization is required for autism treatment, neuropsychological and psychological testing.
-Your HAP contracted behavioral health provider may request authorization for services through HAP's Provider Portal 24/7, 7 days a week.
+An authorization is needed for services such as residential treatment, partial hospitalization and applied behavioral analysis for the treatment of Autism.
+Your HAP-contracted behavioral health provider may request authorization for services through HAP's provider portal 24/7, 7 days a week.
 HMO and EPO members must get all care from affiliated health care providers.